RockYou-cmd/ft_containers/README.md

 It's important to note that no single technique will completely prevent all exceptions, and a combination of these techniques may be necessary to achieve exception safety in a program.

+### Functors  (Function Objects)

+In C++, a functor (short for "function object") is a type that can be used as if it were a function.
+A functor is an object of a class that overloads the function call operator (operator()), allowing the class's objects to be used as if they were functions.
+This allows for the creation of function-like objects that can store state and other information, and can be passed as arguments to algorithms and other functions that expect function pointers or function-like objects.
+Functors are often used as arguments to the STL algorithms, such as "sort" and "for_each".